johannlilly/blockchain-council_certified-blockchain-developer/README.md

 1. Smart Contract Code - the code that is stored, verified and executed on a blockchain
 2. Smart Legal Contracts - the use of the smart contract code that can be used as a complement, or substitute, for legal contracts.

+Code is what goes into the Smart Contract.

+#### Distributed Ledger

+This is how the smart contract is sent out to everyone in the network.
+The code is then encrypted and sent out to other computers via a distributed network of ledgers (i.e. Distributed Ledgers).
+If this is done via public permissionless blockchain such as bitcoin, the contract is sent out similar to the way that a network update of a bitcoin transaction would occur.

+### ICO - Whata is Initial Coin Offering